 Each family will be charged a \$125 cleaning fee at the end of the school year.
 These funds will be used to hire a professional cleaning service in lieu of the four hours of work previously required of each family.
-If this fee causes extreme hardship, please contact the principal and other arrangements can be made.
+If this fee causes extreme hardship, please contact the principal.